Korea–United Kingdom Treaty of 1883: Treaty provisions

 The British and Koreans negotiated and approved a multi-article treaty with provisions similar to other Western nations.

 Ministers from the United Kingdom to Korea were appointed in accordance with this treaty; and these diplomats were: Sir Harry Parkes, appointed in 1884; Sir John Walsham, appointed in 1885; Sir Nicholas O'Conor, in 1892; Sir Claude Maxwell, in 1896; John Jordan in 1898.

-The treaty remained in effect even after the Japanese protectorate was established in 1905, and only came to and end in 1910 when Japan annexed Korea.
+The treaty remained in effect even after the Japanese protectorate was established in 1905, and only came to an end in 1910 when Japan annexed Korea.

-Under the treaty, Great Britain obtained extraterritorial rights in Korea and from 1883 to 1910, British subjects in Korea were not subject to the jurisdiction of Korean courts, but instead were tried or had civil cases brought against them in British consular courts or the British Supreme Court for China and Japan which was called the Supreme Court for China and Korea between 1900 and 1910.
+Under the treaty, the United Kingdom obtained extraterritorial rights in Korea and from 1883 to 1910, British subjects in Korea were not subject to the jurisdiction of Korean courts, but instead were tried or had civil cases brought against them in British consular courts or the British Supreme Court for China and Japan which was called the Supreme Court for China and Korea between 1900 and 1910.